mark-hahn/live-archive/README.md

   - Archive is highly compressed
     - Text differencing with excellent google diff-match-patch
     - Bit-level binary archive format
-    - Large blocks of text compressed with zlib (coming soon)
+    - Large blocks of text compressed with zlib
     - Only twelve bytes overhead per version
   - Archive format and features can change in future
     - Old formatted data still available in same file